Fifciu/vsf-price-slider/README.md

 - [x] Aggregations for max & min should be independent from applied price filter
 - [ ] Write unit tests
 - [x] Fix for changing max/min value when value exceeds (partial fix)
-- [ ] Make aggregations min max optional (also in storefront-query-builder)
+- [x] Make aggregations min max optional (also in storefront-query-builder)
 - [x] Rename to price slider
-- [ ] Make vue slider component lazy

 ## Config
 config.priceSlider.fetchRanges